Pyridinium chloride

 Pyridinium chloride is an organic chemical compound with a formula of C_{5}H_{5}NHCl.

 Preparation

-Pyridinium chloride can be produced by passing hydrogen chloride in pyridine dissolved in diethyl ether.
-The chemical formula is as follows:
+Pyridinium chloride can be produced by passing hydrogen chloride in pyridine dissolved in diethyl ether, from which it precipitates:

 Acidity

 Containing a pyridinium ion, pyridinium chloride has a pK_{a} of approximately 5, slightly more acidic than that of typical amines.
 This is due to the hybridization of the nitrogen: the nitrogen is sp^{2} hybridized and more electronegative than those nitrogens in ammonium cations, which are sp^{3} hybridized.
 Hence they are stronger acids than amines and can be more easily deprotonated by bases.